-IN RESPONSE TO: How many M&A deals does your organization close in a year?
+M&A Deals at Dealmaker's Own Organization IN RESPONSE TO: How active will your organization be in M&A in 2019 compared to 2018?
+We expect to ...
 Majority of Dealmakers Expect Stable Valuations in 2019 Looking forward to 2019, 56% of respondents expect deal valuations to remain the same as 2018's levels, up from 50% who made this prediction in our 2018 survey.
 Of those expecting a meaningful change, more respondents expect valuations to decrease than to increase, the reverse of last year's survey.
 In 2019, only 17% of respondents expect deal valuation to increase compared with 48% who expected an increase in 2018, while 27% expect deal valuations to decrease in 2019 compared with just 3.1% who expected a decrease in 2018.
 This is not surprising given the stock market volatility during the second half of 2018.